-There is a requirement to publish our metrics data and action plan internally and externally on the Trust's website.
-It should be noted that this Annual Report 2020 (which consists of the metrics data and action plan) is presented to the People, Finance & Performance Committee in September for approval before it is submitted to be ratified at the Trust Board meeting on 1st October.
-The deadline for external publication is 31st October 2020.
+There is a statutory requirement to publish our metrics data and action plan internally and externally on the Trust's website.
+It should be noted that this Annual Report 2021 (which consists of the metrics data and action plan) is presented to the People Committee on 28th September for approval to be submitted to the Trust Board meeting on 7th October for final ratification before it is published.

-2 Executive summary
+2 Executive Summary

-The overall percentage of reported Disabled staff working in the Trust in 2020 is 4.07% compared to 3.8% in 2019.
+The overall percentage of reported Disabled staff working in the Trust in 2021 is 3.94%, 2020 was 4.07% and 3.8% in 2019.

-The key findings from the WDES 2020 metrics data are as follows:
+The key findings from the WDES 2021 metrics data are as follows: